Optimize long tasks

 }

-In the saveSettings() function, you can yield to the main thread after each bit of work if you await the yieldToMain() function after each function call:
+In the saveSettings() function, you can yield to the main thread after each step if you await the yieldToMain() function after each function call.
+This effectively breaks up your long task into multiple tasks:

 async function saveSettings () {